 Students are requested to provide 72 hours notice and for testing or other accommodations that require advanced planning.
 If a student does not give proper notice, attempt to accommodate him or her but know you will not be held responsible if you are unable to provide the accommodation.

 Faculty members play an integral role in supporting our students with disabilities.
-If a student in your class is struggling and you suspect he or she may require academic support or accommodations, please feel free to make referrals to Learning and Accessibility Services.
-The LAS Office is located in the SSB Suite 209.
+If a student in your class is struggling and you suspect he or she may require academic support or accommodations, please feel free to make referrals to Learning and Accessibility Services using email@example.com or guiding the student to our website to make an appointment.

-Please don't hesitate to contact the Learning and Accessibility Services Office with any questions regarding implementing accommodations.
+Please don't hesitate to contact Learning and Accessibility Services with any questions regarding implementing accommodations.

 Thank you for your partnership!